-- Increase Toy Box recipients by providing at least 1,400 toy boxes. - Match last year's increase in the number of disadvantaged children attending either the Rotary Day Out or a Fun Day Out. - Provide a Phyzzpod to a special needs school and one to Noah's Ark Children's Hospice when required. - Through the KidsOut Switch project, return over 100 runaway or excluded from school children back into full time education. - Introduce 10 WAFE refuges to the KidsOut Outreach programme aimed at children who have fled home leaving everything behind. - Working with partners, develop and expand the KidsOut workshop initiative aimed at the UK's most vulnerable children.
+- Increase Toy Box recipients by providing at least 1,500 toy boxes. - Significantly increase the number of disadvantaged children attending either the Rotary or Fun Day Out to 28000. - Refurbish and provide training for all Phyzzpod owners. - Re-allocate under-utilised Phyzzpods in conjunction with our regional committees (on a greatest needs basis) and provide one new Phyzzpod to a special needs school. - Double the number of WAFE refuges participating in the KidsOut Outreach programme aimed at children who have fled home leaving everything behind. - Working with partners, maintain the current level of the KidsOut workshop initiative aimed at the UK's most vulnerable children. - Maintain an up to date and relevant World Stories service.